darkreader/darkreader/README.md

 Automatically syncing the above files to every Dark Reader user was disabled because the GitHub team doesn't allow using GitHub as a CDN.
 Storing these files and making requests to other resources would be expensive and look suspicious.
 As such, changes are included with each new Dark Reader release.

+The URL patterns work like Regular Expressions with a few improvements specifically for URLs.
+Here are some examples:
+* `*.google.com`
+* `amazing.com`
+* `new.example.com/*`

+In Dynamic Mode, you can match PDF files with the `isPDF` pattern.

 ### Use Dev Tools!

 Dev Tools is designed to **fix minor issues** on a web page